 If you feel ill on the day of your paddle, stay home!
 And, if you have to cancel for any reason, PLEASE LET US KNOW AS SOON AS POSSIBLE!!
 That will enable us to fill your seat with someone else.
 We post all cancellations and other openings on our Facebook page.

-We will be selling FODR merchandise each day after the paddle.
-We will have T-shirts ($20), long-sleeve performance t-shirts ($25), quarter-zip long-sleeve performance t-shirts ($35), long-sleeve performance hoodies ($30), caps ($20), and bucket hats ($30) for sale, with all proceeds benefitting FODR.
+We hope to sell FODR merchandise each day after the paddle.
+We have T-shirts ($20), long-sleeve performance t-shirts ($25), quarter-zip long-sleeve performance t-shirts ($35), long-sleeve performance hoodies ($30), caps ($20), and bucket hats ($30) for sale, with all proceeds benefitting FODR.
 We take cash, checks, or credit cards.
 All of our merchandise can also be purchased through our website, and we will ship it to you.

 This information sheet and the attached Friends of Dragon Run Release Form should be given to everyone in your party.
 The release form should be filled out (only one person for each form) by each participant; don’t forget to initial the middle paragraphs.
 Bring it to the launch site on the day of your paddle.